 A decorative ceramic bowl

-Purchased by eBay by Adam Sutherland
+Purchased from eBay by Adam Sutherland

 "I like the idiosyncratic quality of Kathie Winkle's work, not quite fitting with the other designers of the era, she appears to have maintain a determinedly 'working class' persona, working for the same factory for her entire working life, never changing her technique and bringing a wide ranging aesthetic to her designs.
 The fact she switched from designing to quality control demonstrating a profoundly unpretentious approach to her design work, a sense you get from the designs themselves, she seems almost the 'outsider' natural creative".